An overview of the archive, accessing the Archive, and how to order copies of Archive material

 Correspondence, ships’ reports, minutes and data

-To support the use of surveys and charts the Hydrographic Office has retained a number of letters (from 1815), minutes (from 1825) and supporting data.
+To support the use of surveys and production of charts the Hydrographic Office has retained a number of letters (from 1815), minutes (from 1825) and supporting data.
 These were catalogued by Lt-Cdr A.C.F.
 David and issued as ‘A provisional catalogue of logs, journals, documents, letters, record copies of books and pamphlets published by the Hydrographic Department and held in its archives at the Hydrographic Department, Ministry of Defence, Taunton, Somerset’ in 1974.
 An unrevised electronic version of this catalogue can be obtained on request.

 Notices to mariners, lights lists and tide tables